nixworks/public/news/2018/01/10/the-hellenic-coast-guard-seizes-the-tanzanian-flagged-cargo-ship-andromeda-allegedly-bound-for-libya-loaded-with-410-tonnes-of-explosives.md

 ### [2018-01-10](/news/2018/01/10/index.md)

-# The Hellenic Coast Guard seizes the Tanzanian-flagged cargo ship "Andromeda" allegedly bound for Libya, loaded with 410 tonnes of explosives, and arrests 8 crew members in Heraklion, Greece.
+# The Hellenic Coast Guard seizes the Tanzanian-flagged cargo ship "Andromeda" allegedly bound for Libya, loaded with 410 tonnes of explosives, in Heraklion, Greece.
+102 safety deficiencies are found and 8 crew members are arrested.

 The Hellenic Coast Guard has seized the cargo ship Andromeda after finding 29 containers of ammonium...